mconf/backup-system/README.md

 It is important to note that this secret is read-only to prevent improper deletion in any backup server.

 This script is not idempotent.

+Updates can be made running the update_btsync script.

 ### Schedule Backups